-- Instead of using the Sample User Cards, have students interview real people to understand and observe a challenge they are facing. - After the interview, students can fill out the blank Sample User Card with information about their user.
+- Instead of using the Sample User Cards, have students interview real people to understand and observe a challenge they are facing.
+This lesson focuses on hand mobility, however, students can interview users who need assistance performing any type of specific task. - After the interview, students can fill out the blank Sample User Card with information about their user.